Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --model

 This parameter can be used to specify a custom model with higher order terms when the `--longitudinal_flag` is invoked.
-To include higher order terms in the cross-sectional analysis, include them as a column in the `--covarfile` and declare them in the `--covariates` parameter.
+To include higher-order terms in the cross-sectional analysis, include them as a column in the `--covarfile` and declare them in the `--covariates` parameter.

 ## --out